AdelleMcateer/ictskills-moviesApp-assignment/README.md

 ......
 Insert a list of the routes supported by your app and state the associated view.
 If relevant, specify which of the routes require authentication, i.e. protected/private.
 [For the Movies Fan app, only new routes should be listed.] .........

++ GET /cast - displays movie cast
++ GET /movies/trending - displays currently trending movies - this updates regularly
-+ GET /blogs - displays all published blogs.
++ GET /movies/toprated - displays top rated movies
 + POST /blogs (protected) - add a new blog.
-+ GET /blogs/:id - displays a particular blog.
++ GET /cast/:id - displays a particular cast member.
-+ GET /blogs/:id/comments (protected) - detail view of a particular blog and its comments.
-+ etc.
-+ etc.

 ## Independent learning (If relevant).